 6. Madison/Pittsburgh S.E.
 KOA

 See who can land the biggest trout or catfish in the no-license-required lake at the Madison/Pittsburgh S.E.
-KOA‘s campground, then jump into the pool or onto the Jumping Pillow.
+KOA‘s campground, then jump into the salt water pool or onto the Jumping Pillow.
 Afterwards enjoy a friendly game of horseshoes, basketball, croquet, or Bocce ball, or simply enjoy the peace and quiet of the outdoors.
 You will find primitive tent sites and camping cabins (no bathroom!), RV sites, and deluxe cabins with some modern amenities at this beautiful tree-shaded campground.

 7. Yellow Creek Campground